A Look Back at What God Did—Because You Gave

 San Antonio Ministry Partnerships: Strengthening Believers Across the City

-Walking with churches and ministries that shape lives every week.
+We love walking with churches and ministries that shape lives every week.

 From Bible learning to restoration work, Disciple Daily continues to support ministries across San Antonio.